OKlejs/OKlejs.github.io/README.md

 # OKlejs.github.io
-#   Made this with the help of ChatGPT to get my portforlio out there :D
+#   Made this with the help of ChatGPT to get my portfolio out there :D